Ascend/pytorch/docs/en/framework_feature_guide_pytorch/memory_sharing_ipc.md

 This feature is only supported on Ascend HDK 25.3.RC1 or later and CANN 8.3.RC1 or later.

-Ascend 950DT does not support（IPC）.
+Ascend 950DT does not support IPC.